Introduction

 export jail_{jail_name}_parameters="allow.mount.fdescfs=true enforce_statfs=1"

-If using ZFS and you want shadow copies:
+If using ZFS and you want shadow copies, you'll need to add zfs.mount_snapshot=1 to the above.

 Also notice they can't possibly work for directories mounted from outside the jail (e.g. with nullfs).